mweagle/Sparta/content/docs/profiling.md

 ![Main Alloc Space](/images/profiling/main_alloc_space.jpg)

-To view another profile type, enter `Ctrl+C` to exit the blocking web ui loop && launch another `profile` session.
+To view another profile type, enter `Ctrl+C` to exit the blocking web ui loop and launch another `profile` session.

 # Conclusion

-Go includes a very powerful toolchain that can help diagnose performance bottlenecks in Lambda execution codepaths.
-With the `profile` command, it's possible to bring those tools to Lambda in order to diagnose performance issues in their deployed environment.
+Go includes a very powerful set of tools that can help diagnose performance bottlenecks.
+With the Sparta `profile` command, it's possible to bring that same visibility to bear to AWS Lambda, despite running on ephemeral, (typically) unaddressable hosts.
+Get started optimizing today!
+And also, don't forget to disable the profiling loop before pushing to production.

 # Notes
   - It's not currently possible to use [custom profiles](https://medium.com/@cep21/creating-custom-go-profiles-with-pprof-b737dfc58e11)